Lilly Header logo

 Step 1:

-Talk with your primary care physician (PCP) about an evaluation
+Talk with your doctor about an evaluation

-Make an appointment to talk to your PCP about your memory and thinking issues.
+Make an appointment to talk about your memory and thinking issues.
 It may be helpful to explain specific situations when you have experienced memory and thinking issues, whether they are becoming more frequent, and what your loved ones are noticing about your symptoms.
 Discuss your medical and family history with your doctor as well.

 medical history icon